The new Australian owners of a once-insolvent White River gold mine intend to install the latest and greatest in modern mining systems.

 Silver Lake Resources plans to spend between $35 million and $45 million (Australian dollars) over the next two years to get the struggling Sugar Zone Mine operating at a productive and profitable level.

-In its July 27 quarterly report, the West Perth-headquartered gold company said after closing the deal to acquire the mine and property from Harte Gold in Feb.
+In its July 27 quarterly report, the South Perth-headquartered gold company said after closing the deal to acquire the mine and property from Harte Gold in Feb.
 18, it initiated a “holistic review” of the operation.

 The plan forward is simply to put better systems and practices in place starting in the second half of this year.